lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :width: 600
     :alt: A screenshot of four plots showing the heliocentric and topocentric distances of the trans-Neptunian object as a function of time.

-    Visualization of the 3-D TNO's trajectory by viewing the 2-D projections of its trajectory as measured from the Sun (top two plots) and the Earth (bottom two plots).
+**Visualization of the 3-D TNO's trajectory by viewing the 2-D projections of its trajectory as measured from the Sun (top two plots) and the Earth (bottom two plots)**